PeterRusznak/hashnode/cklj8zgff06hmj6s1243gh9cv.md

 ```

 We can now launch the application by typing `npm start`.
 Go to http://localhost:3000/.
 On the left side of the screen you should see the webcam with a **Capture photo** button.
 By clicking on this button you create and save an image which displays what was on the webcam at the moment of the click.
 Go ahead and save a good 100 pictures of yourself.
 No kidding, we really need some pictures some pictures to train the model.
-Each should be a bit different from the others; turn left, right, tilt you head, close your eyes, make funny faces, etc...
+Each should be a bit different from the others; turn left, right, tilt your head, close your eyes, make funny faces, etc...

 ## Creating Backend